kvarak/dnd/docs/_Classes/warlock.md

 <div class="columnstwo">

 - #### Fiery Regards
     When you attack a creature with the flame created by *produce flame*, you can expend a warlock spell slot to unleash a fiery explosion at the target's location.
-The target and each creature within 10 feet of it must make a Dexterity saving throw.
+The target and each creature within 10 ft of it must make a Dexterity saving throw.
 On a failed save, a creature takes 3d4 fire damage per level of the spell slot.
 On a successful save, it takes half as much damage.

 </div>